Updated April 2026

 WEIGHT: 15%

 Bonus size relative to the minimum spend requirement.
-A 60,000 point bonus at a $4,000 spend threshold scores lower than the same bonus at $3,000.
-Spend requirements are a real cost.
+A 60,000 point bonus at $4,000 spend threshold scores lower than the same bonus at $3,000.
+The spend requirement is a real cost that most review sites ignore entirely when calculating bonus value.

 Travel Protections